Barcelona Metro line 9: Extra cost

 Accessing either of the airport stations requires a valid ticket, as announced on the ticket vending machines and inside the trains.
 An Airport Ticket is available for 5.15 euros.

 Entering or exiting the line from the Barcelona Airport stations, Aeroport T1 and Aeorport T2 requires a valid ticket.
 A Single Ticket (Bitllet Senzill), a T-casual (formerly T-10), or a T-familiar are not considered valid, and will not allow exiting the line through these stations.
-An Airport Ticket at a charge of 5.15 euros can be purchased before exiting the metro.
+An Airport Ticket can be purchased before exiting the metro.

 All time-based tickets with unlimited journeys (daily, monthly, quarterly or Hola BCN! tickets) are considered valid, and passengers travelling with them do not need to purchase any additional tickets to access these stations.